 Duration 13 min.

-Click here for an audio excerpt.
+Click here for an video of the entire work.

 Written for The Iceland Symphony Orchestra.